ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 the client and the request for inclusion (while at the same time providing a caching layer for oft-requested inclusion proofs.)

-Anonyminity networks such as Tor also present a mechanism for a client to anonymously retrieve a proof from an auditor or log.
+Anonymity networks such as Tor also present a mechanism for a client to anonymously retrieve a proof from an auditor or log.

 ### STH Pollination without Proof Fetching